tmieno2/CF_for_VRA/Codes/README.md

 ## DATA & FILE OVERVIEW

-We present here the R and Python codes and data for analysis presented in: "Causal Forest Approach for Site-specific Input Management via On-farm Precision Experimentation".
+This dataset includes the R and Python codes and data for analysis presented in: "Causal Forest Approach for Site-specific Input Management via On-farm Precision Experimentation".

 ### List of Files:
 Data folder:
-+ field_boundary.rds
++ **field_boundary.rds**
-	* Description: A polygon boundary data of an actual field, which is necessary in generating a field polygon in 1_1_generate_field.R.
+	* Description: A polygon boundary data of a field, which is used to generate a field polygon in **1_1_generate_field.R**.

 Code folder:
 + **0\_1\_functions\_gen\_analysis\_data.R**
-	* Description: This code file contains functions to be generate field characteristics (e.g., $alpha$, $beta$, $ymax$, etc.) and yield data sets.
+	* Description: This code file contains functions to generate field characteristics (e.g., $alpha$, $beta$, $ymax$, etc.) and yield datasets.

 + **0\_2\_functions\_main\_sim.R**
 	* Description: This code file contains functions to conduct Random Forest (RF), Boosted Random Forest (BRF), and Causal Forest (CF) analysis to predict yields and EONRs site-specifically.